Acheez/sketch2image/README.md

 ## Overview

-This project aims to convert room interior sketches into realistic images using deep learning models, specifically leveraging the Pix2Pix architecture.
+This project aims to convert room interior sketches into realistic images using deep learning models, specifically leveraging the Pix2Pix architecture.Additionally, it includes a mode for converting images to sketches.
 The main components of this project include a Dockerized Streamlit application for running the model inference and various Jupyter notebooks for data preparation, augmentation, scraping, and model training.

 ## Project Structure